 In reply to the above discussions we contend that librarians are in an ideal position in which to assist users to make informed choices within a federated search tool.
 Within a federated search interface users can still need to be instructed in how to select which databases are to be searched.
 Federated searching does seem to cater for those university students who have a need for quick results.
 As librarians ourselves we acknowledge that federated searching cannot be as effective as using the native interface.
 However, federated searching is a good place to start searching, especially for our novice or undergraduate user, and it does cater for those who have a need for quick results.
 It provides them with a limited selection of databases and an opportunity to search with a familiar search interface.
 Federated searching additionally has the ability to conduct searches using Boolean logic, truncation and wildcards.
-The effectiveness of the search strategy lies with the individual and the manner in which they incorporate these tools into their searches.
+The effectiveness of the search their searches.
 We would expect that 'deep divers' (Heinstrom, 2006) and even a few 'broad scanners' (Heinstrom, 2006) will further their resource scope and satisfy their research need by searching deeper in individual databases.